 Literature from Finland is a new podcast by HLA, launched in autumn 2020.
-After years of discussing Finnish literature with agents and publishers from all over the world we realised that it is still somewhat of an enigma to others: northern, but not Scandinavian; western, but unlike anything you will find in Germany, France, English world or anywhere else.
+After years of discussing Finnish literature with agents and publishers from all over the world we realised that it is still somewhat of an enigma to others: Northern, but not Scandinavian; Western, but unlike anything you will find in Germany, France, the English world or anywhere else.
 So we decided to take the matter into our own hands.

 In each episode spanning up to ca. 30 minutes, we will discuss the topic of the month with a studio guest and try to find out why indeed, literature from Finland is so unique.
 Above all, we hope to bring you joy, laughter and at least one new thing you didn’t know about Finland and its literature.

 Follow and subscribe Literature from Finland on Spotify, Apple Podcasts and any of the usual platforms or then simply press the link of each episode below.

 What does relying on illusions say about humans as a species?
 Tune in the newest episode where author J. P. Laitinen discussed the connections between his impressive background in covering climate issues and his award-winning novel Fictional, whose main protagonist argues: illusion is everywhere.
 An inspiring conversation, ranging from the theory of fictional human to the most dangerous illusions in the world, absurd conspiracy theories and literary crushes.